Basic Representations of Genus Zero Nonabelian Hodge Spaces: Introduction

-The main statement is then as follows \cite{boalch2012simply}: such a supernova quiver, together with some extra data, canonically determines $k$+1 moduli spaces of connections of simply-laced type, with in general different ranks and number of singularities, all isomorphic to each other.
+The main statement is then as follows \cite{boalch2012simply}: such a supernova quiver, together with some extra data, canonically determines $k+1$ moduli spaces of connections of simply-laced type, with in general different ranks and number of singularities, all isomorphic to each other.
 In each representation, the vertices of the core diagram are in one-to-one correspondence with the exponential factors of the connections.
-There is one \emph{generic} representation, of maximal rank, with only one (irregular) singularity, located at infinity, and every $i=1,\dots, k$, defines a nongeneric representation, in which the vertices of the $i$-th subset of the core diagram correspond to regular singularities at finite distance, while all other core vertices correspond to exponential factors at infinity.
-In other words, one can read from the diagram $k$+1 representations of the same de Rham moduli space (see the example on the figure below).
-More concretely, the generic representation corresponds to connections of the form

-with $A,B$ constant matrices, and $A$ semisimple, with $k$ distinct eigenvalues in one-to-one correspondence with the subsets of the partition of the core diagram.
-Furthermore, the equations governing the isomonodromic deformations of each representation are equivalent, so we can say that the different representations correspond to isomorphisms of isomonodromy systems. \\
+There is one \emph{generic} representation, of maximal rank, with only one (irregular) singularity, located at infinity, and every $i\in \{1,\dots, k\}$ defines a~\emph{nongeneric} representation, in which the vertices of the $i$-th subset of the core diagram correspond to regular singularities at finite distance, while all other core vertices correspond to exponential factors at infinity.
+In other words, one can read from the diagram $k+1$ representations of the same de Rham moduli space (see the example on the figure below).
+More concretely, the generic representation corresponds to connections of the form $ {\rm d}-(Az+B){\rm d}z$, with $A$, $B$ constant matrices, and $A$ semisimple, with $k$ distinct eigenvalues in one-to-one correspondence with the subsets of the partition of the core diagram.
+Furthermore, the equations governing the isomonodromic deformations of each representation are equivalent, so we can say that the different representations correspond to isomorphisms of isomonodromy systems.